spectrocloud/librarium/docs/docs-content/user-management/saml-sso/palette-sso-with-entra-id.md

           #- type: User
             #name: user6
           - type: Group
-          # For "name", input the Azure AD Group ID name and add a comment on what the Azure AD displayname is that corresponds to the Azure AD Group Name
+          # For "name", input the - Entra ID Group ID name and add a comment on what the - Entra ID displayname is that corresponds to the - Entra ID Group Name
-          # Example: Azure AD Group Object Id "21b55c08-6-####-####-####-##a3e2245ad7" is tied to the Azure AD Security Group with the display name of "edit-role".
+          # Example: - Entra ID Group Object Id "21b55c08-6-####-####-####-##a3e2245ad7" is tied to the - Entra ID Security Group with the display name of "edit-role".
-          # name: "AZURE AD GROUP ID NAME"
+          # name: "- Entra ID GROUP ID NAME"
-            name: "INSERT AZURE AD GROUP ID For Edit"
+            name: "INSERT - Entra ID GROUP ID For Edit"
           #- type: ServiceAccount
             #name: group6
             #namespace: foo